fritzo/hstar/README.md

 ## Introduction

-In the mid 1970's Dana Scott <a href="#user-content-1">[1]</a>
+In the early 1970's Dana Scott <a href="#user-content-1">[1]</a>
-developed an idiom of embedding types as closure operators (nondecreasing idempotent functions) in lattice models of &lambda;-calculus.
+developed an idiom of treating nondecreasing idempotent functions ('closures') as data types in lattice models of untyped &lambda;-calculus.
-His original work showed that this types-as-closures idiom leads to a rich type structure in D<sub>&infin;</sub> models, although the type system is inconsistent under the Curry-Howard correspondence due to the presence of a top element that inhabits every type.
+Scott's original work showed that this types-as-closures idiom leads to a rich type structure in D<sub>&infin;</sub> models, although the type system is inconsistent under the Curry-Howard correspondence due to the presence of a top element that inhabits every type.